 At a September 16, 2014 conference marking the 40th anniversary of the Legal Services Corporation, Biden made reference to his own son having met fellow members of the U.S. military in Iraq who were in need of legal help because of foreclosures and other problems that they and their families were facing back at home.
 Said the vice president: “That’s one of the things that he [Biden’s son] finds was most in need when he was over there in Iraq for a year.
 That people would come to him and talk about what was happening to them at home in terms of foreclosures, in terms of bad loans that were being—I mean these Shylocks [predatory bankers] who took advantage of, um, these women and men while overseas.”
 The remark created controversy because it derives from the name of a ruthless Jewish money-lender in Shakespeare’s play The Merchant of Venice and is widely considered anti-Semitic.

-Biden Calls for the “Emancipation” of Wealthy People’s Money and Additional Government Spending on Education, Childcare, and Job Training
+Biden Calls for the “Emancipation” of Wealthy People’s Money to Fund Additional Government Spending

 At a February 23, 2015 Black History Month event, Biden said: “A lot of wealthy white and black people aren’t bad but they control 1 percent of the economy and this cannot stand….
 It’s not fair because the business experts are saying that concentration of wealth is stunting growth.
 So let’s do something that’s worthy of emancipation….
 You know better than other groups that there is so much more to do.
 We find ourselves where a lot of disparities still exist….
 We have a chance right now and in the next two years to make a fundamental change in that equation….
 We know that 60 percent of jobs require a college education but middle class and poor folks have been left behind.
 That’s why we’re about changing the equation for working families in America and that’s why the president is focused on childcare to job training to college help and education to free community colleges.
 This is the way to change the equation and shame on us if we miss the opportunity.”